HariSekhon/Knowledge-Base/aws.md

 ### EC2 Disk Mount Recovery

-This is sometimes necessary when a Linnux VM isn't coming up due to some disk changes such as detaching and deleting a volume or some other `/etc/fstab` imperfection that is preventing the boot process from completing to give you SSH access.
+This is sometimes necessary when a Linux VM isn't coming up due to some disk changes such as detaching and deleting a volume that is still in `/etc/fstab` or some other configuration imperfection that is preventing the boot process from completing to give you SSH access.

 #### Solution

-Use an EC2 instance in the same Availabilty Zone as the VM which owns the disk where the EBS volume is physically located.
+Use another EC2 instance in the same Availability Zone as the problematic VM which owns the disk where the EBS volume is physically located.

-1. Shut down the instance which isn't booting.
+1. Shut down the problem instance which isn't booting.
-1. Optional: Mark the instance with tags `Name1` = `Problem` to make it easier to find
+1. Optional: mark the instance with tags `Name1` = `Problem` to make it easier to find
 1. Detach the EBS volume from the problem instance
 1. Find the volume (optionally using the `Problem` search in the list of EBS volumes)
 1. Attach the EBS volume to your debug EC2 instance in the same Availabilty Zone as device `/dev/sdf`